Big Adventure in a Small Wilderness

-Over the Memorial Day Weekend we headed out to a tiny wilderness area in the Ochocos called Bridge Creek Wilderness.
+Over the Memorial Day Weekend of 2003 we headed out to a tiny wilderness area in the Ochocos called Bridge Creek Wilderness.
 It's not very big, but without trails we managed to get ourselves lost a couple of times - even using GPS navigation!
-Since then we've been back for a second stay with a larger party over the weekend of the Fourth of July - and got lost again, with two GPS units!
+We returned for a second visit with a larger party over the weekend of the Fourth of July in 2003, and got lost again, with two GPS units!

 Scott, Susan and Joe look back as we head off down the road

 that is the wilderness boundary.
 The wilderness area is to the left.

 Once off the road, our way took us through this high meadow.

 Steerhead Lilies abounded here.

 Susan, Joe and Scott approach the edge of the world.

 Much of the wilderness area is a gently sloping basalt plate.

 Here at "the edge of the world" the plate abruptly breaks off.